Remodel Cost Estimator

 There may be many different reasons to replace a shower.
-An overall bathroom renovation… A shower may not be properly sealed… Or the current tub is a yellow monstrosity from the 70s.
+Your shower may not be properly sealed, it may be outdated or damaged, or you are contemplating a cost-effective bathroom renovation.
 No matter the reason, there are a few things you should know before you replace your shower.
 Follow this checklist so that you understand everything about the potential project.

 Even if you have a standup shower, tub, or wet room currently installed, you can change the design to better fit your needs.
 So takes some time to think what would best fit your needs, and what also maximizes your ROI.
 Larger showers or a shower and separate tub combo works well in master baths, while a traditional tub shower combo works well in children’s bathrooms.